×

 • Double-contrast barium enema

-The overall five-year survival rate for people with colon cancer is 64%.
-If the cancer is diagnosed at a localized stage, the survival rate is 91%.
+The overall five-year survival rate for colon cancer is 64%, but when the cancer is diagnosed at a localized stage, the survival rate increases to 91%.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.